rdiazconcha/dapr-workshop-labs/labs/lab1/Lab 1 - Setting up the development environment.md

 5. Build the solution to restore the NuGet packages and ensure that it compiles without issues.a

 ## Task 5: Set the connection strings
 1. Add a connection string in the appsettings.json files of the Person, Patient, and Hospital microservices.
 The connection string name should be the short name of its respective microservice.
-The following code snippet shows the connection string for the Person microservice, as used in a local SQL Server express instance:
+The following code snippet shows the connection string for the Person microservice, as used in a local SQL Server Express instance:

     ```json
     "ConnectionStrings": {